RushuiGuan/expression/docfx_project/articles/design.md

 	* `$`
 	* `$`

-A special control token `$` is used to indicate the end parameters for prefix operations.
-It allows the creation of functions with unknown number of optional parameters.
+A special control token `$` is used to indicate the end of parameters for prefix operations.
+This allows functions with unknown number of optional parameters.
 It also simplify the tree creation logic because it doesn't need to know how many parameters the prefix function has.

 ## Create a Tree